 - 480T.
 THESIS RESEARCH HUMANITIES AND SOCIAL THOUGHT.
 (2-0-0).
 Preparation (independent research and preliminary writing) of a senior thesis or project in the humanities or social sciences.
-Prerequisite: SLSC 4000. - 482T.
+Prerequisite: SLSC 4000 and a cumulative GPA of 3.0 or greater. - 482T.
 THESIS HUMANITIES AND SOCIAL THOUGHT.
 (3-0-0).
 Completion of a senior thesis or essay in the Humanities and Social Thought Concentration.
 Continuous enrollment is required until the satisfactory completion of the thesis.
-Prerequisite: 480T.
+Prerequisite: 480T. - 4890.

-4890.
 ADVANCED READING IN HUMANITIES.
 (1 to 4-1 to 4-0).
 Supervised independent study on an advanced level on a topic not normally covered in regular course offerings.
-May be repeated when the topic varies, Prerequisite: Consent of instructor.
+May be repeated when the topic varies.
+Prerequisite: Consent of instructor.